Aayush9027/AI-Virtual-Paint/README.md

 ## Note :📝
-Feel free to file a new issue with a respective title and description on the **Gesture-Volume-Control**.
+Feel free to file a new issue with a respective title and description on the **AI-Virtual-Paint**.
 If you already found a solution to your problem, I would love to review your pull request!

 ## Contribution :📲
 1. Clone the repository